Senior Specialist for Communications and Marketing

 The Pew Center for Arts & Heritage is a multidisciplinary grantmaker that supports culture in the greater Philadelphia area, and is funded by The Pew Charitable Trusts.
 The Center is also a hub for research and knowledge-sharing on issues critical to cultural practice.

-The Senior Specialist for Communications and Marketing manages the implementation of The Pew Center for Arts & Heritage’s (Center’s) communications and brand strategies in order to strengthen the Center’s engagement with its constituents and raise the Center’s visibility, and manages the Center’s marketing consultation program for grantees.
+The Senior Specialist for Communications and Marketing conceptualizes and manages the implementation of The Pew Center for Arts & Heritage’s (Center’s) communications and brand strategies in order to strengthen the Center’s engagement with its constituents and raise the Center’s visibility, and manages the Center’s marketing consultation program for grantees.
 This work is performed in alignment with the goals of The Pew Charitable Trusts (Trusts), the Center’s sole funder, and serves to inform key audiences and to protect and advance the brands of both the Center and the Trusts.

 Ensures that the organizational vision and values are successfully expressed and integrated across all Center communication channels and vehicles—including print and online publications, the website, social media initiatives, email applications, marketing and public/media relations—and that the Center is strategic and consistent in its visual identity and public messaging internally and externally.